CancerDataAggregator/etl/README.md

-# NextGenETL: ETL Scripts (2019)
+# CancerDataAggregator: ETL Scripts (2019)

 A set of scripts for pulling data out of GDC.
+Many of these scripts are directly from ISB-CGC ETL process and are not needed.
+To be removed at a later date

 ## Support scripts